Alex Bregman Preview, Player Props: Astros vs. Padres

 Alex Bregman At The Plate

-- Bregman has an OPS of .818, fueled by an OBP of .369 and a team-best slugging percentage of .449 this season.
+- Bregman leads Houston in slugging percentage (.449) thanks to 51 extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 46th, his on-base percentage ranks 15th, and he is 70th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 40th in batting average, 16th in on-base percentage, and 66th in slugging.

-- Bregman enters this game on a six-game hitting streak.
-During his last outings, he's hitting .455.
+- Bregman will look to extend his seven-game hitting streak.
+He's batting .409 in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.